auth0-samples/auth0-aspnetcore-mvc-samples/Samples/silent-auth/README.md

 ### 2. Handle silent authentication error

-Silent authentication can fail if the user doesn't have a valid session at the identity provider.
+Silent authentication can fail for a number of reasons, for instance if the user doesn't have a valid session at the identity provider, or needs to give consent, or needs to be redirected to another please.
-In those cases, it will return an "error=login_required" to the callback.
-We will check for this in the `OnMessageReceived` event and, if found, trigger a new authentication request, this time signaling that a login is required (so that the code above doesn't add the `prompt=none` parameter).
+For each of those cases, Auth0 will return a specific error to the callback URL.
+We will check for those in the `OnMessageReceived` event and, if found, trigger a new authentication request, this time signaling that a login is required (so that the code above doesn't add the `prompt=none` parameter).